HeleneFabia/covid-19-tweet-sentiment-analysis/README.md

 - improving the LSTM model and testing the final version

 #### Next steps
-- improving the BERT model and compare its results to the LSTM model
+- improving the BERT model and comparing its results to the LSTM model

 ***